marcellodibello/law-source/content/home/demo.md

 Updates:

 - Last Zoom class May 12 starting at 2pm.
 Be ready to share your ideas about [Graded Assignment #4][A-4] (due May 19).
-I know the end of the semester is hectic, especially during this difficult times, so this final class meeting is not mandatory.
+I know the end of the semester is hectic, especially during these difficult times, so this final class meeting is not mandatory.
 But you are very welcome to join!

 - Zoom class May 5 starting at 2pm.
 Note that [Pass/Fail Assignment #4][PF-4] (due May 12, optional) and [Graded Assignment #4][A-4] (due May 19) are now posted.